SOTETO/docu/pages/03.how-to/02.integration/default.md

 * the microservice routing proxy to add your new service to the architecture

 You can setup the environment by using the [Heureka! console](https://github.com/SOTETO/heureka).
 Pull it from github and follow the [steps described by the readme](https://github.com/SOTETO/heureka#how-to-add-a-new-microservice) (How to add a new microservice).

 Afterwards, you can start your local applications as part of the microservice configuration.
-You will have access to the internal docker network.
+You will have access to the internal docker network, although you are not deploying your applications using docker (consider the [configuration of local applications](https://github.com/SOTETO/heureka#configure-local-applications).

 ## Available APIs
 You are running a current microservice configuration, including [drops](https://github.com/SOTETO/drops) and [arise](https://github.com/SOTETO/arise).
 Most important the development of a new microservice is the usage of the [drops API](https://github.com/SOTETO/drops#webservice) to read users and their social structure and the [OAuth-Handshake to initiate a shared session](https://github.com/SOTETO/drops#oauth2-based-session-handshake).